 ☞ The wandering way to becoming a post-modern prospector is paved with what is referred to in corporate speak as “off-ramp careers.”
 The way started as a farm and cannery worker in order to fund a scholar fantasy at what was then San Francisco State College (now officially restyled as a university terrorist training camp).
 But as any prospector has a feel for a non-paying hole, so it was with the English teaching that followed at a Midwestern college.
 Which furthered a plan for digging where prospectors belong: off the ramp and into the West.

 ☞ Consequent mining included clerking and metal worker, social worker, restaurant owner/builder, apart-timer teaching in local colleges.
-The digging got deep as an investor prospecting in a burro made by Chevrolet.
-The glory hole led to a gig as a Socratic stand up comedian teaching English in Tokyo universities, eigo no sensei.
-This strike yielded a treasure trove of images and experiences in far-off lands of pay dirt.
-They formed the basis of becoming a post-modern prospector, who, in contrast to a traditional prospector digging with his hands, the post-modern version digs with sensory parts of his anatomy and the tools that aid them.
+The digging got deep as a small property investor prospecting in a burro made by Chevrolet.
+The glory hole, however, turned out quite fatefully in a gig as a Socratic stand up comedian teaching English in Tokyo universities, eigo no sensei.
+This strike yielded a treasure trove of images and experiences in far-off lands, real pay dirt.
+The experience formed the basis of becoming a post-modern prospector, who, in contrast to a traditional prospector digging with his hands, the post-modern version digs with sensory parts of his anatomy and the tools that aid them.
 So the ever present task is to keep a curious and steady eye, recording as well as reading, on that endearing existential show of the Great Commotion Opera.

 ☞ Lord knows there lies much muck to be raked out of the Great Commotion Opera.
 And these bio bits represent, after many mundane distractions, a re-intro and re-set into post action.